 You've talked with leaders and users, and you've done research.
 Now it's time to build and test the new process by using your findings.
 By doing these steps in tandem, stakeholders can give feedback during the build.
 Waiting until the build is complete to provide updates or ask for feedback creates a strong possibility of additional time and work needed to undo and fix all the issues that could have been solved earlier in the process.

-These next three steps are crucial when managing change and where most change initiatives fail:
+The next three steps are crucial when managing change.
+These are the areas where most change initiatives fail:

 For individuals to feel prepared for change, training is essential.
 Training allows business users to receive the resources they need to succeed.
 Let those affected know about the change by providing the following: